-We know we shouldn’t say this but often times, we usually see people making the mistakes of cutting their nails in a manner we deemed not fit.
+We know we shouldn’t say this but oftentimes, we usually see people making the mistake of cutting their nails in a manner we deemed not fit.

 Cutting your nails straight across will prevent you from worsening your situation, not just that, it will save you the pain that comes with ingrown nails.

 So as a rule of thumb, cut them across, starting from one and then rounding it up on the other ends.
-While at it, ensure not too cut your nails too short.
+While at it, ensure not to cut your nails too short.

 3. End It Up With A File